 Make Payments On-time

-The largest factor impacting your fair credit score is payment history.
-Any late payments after 30 days can be reported to the credit bureaus by your creditors.
+The largest factor impacting your credit score is payment history.
+Any payments that are late more than 30 days can be reported to the credit bureaus by your creditors.

 If you have negative listings and they’re accurate, you may need to wait for them to age a bit so your score is affected less significantly.
 Moving forward, make sure you prioritize your bill payments so that they’re on time each month.